Dylan-J-Morris/covid19-forecasting-aus/README.md

     python model/sim_model/run_state.py $NSIMS $DATADATE $STATE done
 ```
-5. Now we use the outputs and produce all the forecast plots.
+1. The good sims and the relevant TP paths from the outputs of 4. are collated for producing all the forecast plots.
 ```
 python model/record_sim_results/collate_states.py ${NSIMS} ${DATADATE}
 ```